onflow/docs/docs/evm/cadence/batched-evm-transactions.md

 ![Deposit 1 FLOW to WFLOW contract](./wflow-deposit.png)

-You can now click the "Write" button to submit the transaction.
-Once MetaMask prompts you to sign the transaction, click "Confirm" and give it a few seconds to process.
+You can now click the `Write` button to submit the transaction.
+Once MetaMask prompts you to sign the transaction, click `Confirm` and give it a few seconds to process.

 ![Confirm WFLOW deposit in MetaMask](./wflow-deposit-confirm.png)

-Once confirmed, you should be able to see WFLOW balance in your tokens list in MetaMask - if not, you can click on "Import Tokens" and paste the WFLOW contract address found on the Flowscan page and refresh your list.
+Once confirmed, you should be able to see WFLOW balance in your tokens list in MetaMask - if not, you can click on `Import Tokens` and paste the WFLOW contract address found on the Flowscan page and refresh your list.

 ![WFLOW in MetaMask](./wflow-in-metamask-tokens.png)